 Medicaid and Medicare are frequently used interchangeably because they both describe health insurance programs.
 Though both programs assist Americans in paying for health care, the kind of aid each one offers is very different.
 If your relative only currently needs non-medical care, Medicare and Medicaid might also cover part-time or live-in home care for your loved one.
-A top provider of home care for seniors in Phoenix, AZ, Home Care Assistance offers the following explanation of the differences between Medicare and Medicaid.
+Phoenix Home Care Assistance is a top provider of senior care which offers the following explanation of the differences between Medicare and Medicaid.

 Who is eligible?

 Medicaid – This state-run program is designed for people of all ages who are unable to afford health care.
 Whether or not your loved one can receive Medicaid depends on his or her income compared with the cost of living in the area.
 If your loved one requires health care and is living below the Federal Poverty Level (FPL), he or she may be eligible for Medicaid.